 Are you ready to embrace the holiday season with a real Christmas tree this year?
 Do you desire that special family bonding experience as you choose (or argue) over the “perfect” tree to cut?
-Are you the kind of person who loves to smell the fresh scent of pine indoors for the next few weeks before Christmas?
-If so, you need a real, living tree.
+Are you the kind of person who loves to smell the fresh scent of pine indoors for a few weeks before Christmas?
+If so, you need a real, living tree — a cut your own Christmas tree.

 Minnesota’s North Shore has conifer trees.
 Lots and lots of conifer trees.
 From wild pine trees you can hunt up on a hike through the woods and cut yourself, or perfectly shaped farm-grown spruce trees you can find and cut a little closer to home.
 Let’s be clear, holiday revelers: anyone can buy the exotic fir trees all bagged up in the neighborhood grocery store parking lot.
 It takes an adventurous soul to find their own and bring it home.